If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 While a hand mixer can’t replace the best bread makers, it could be suitable for those who want to test their skills before going all-in on baking.
 The basic Black + Decker five-speed hand mixer is a versatile kitchen gadget that’s been designed to mix thick ingredients.
 It includes two dough hooks and one chef’s whisk, which will allow you to mix and knead with ease.
 Priced at just $20, it’s a much more economical way to bake your first loaf of bread.

-The Best Bread Machines for 2021
+The Best Bread Machines of 2022

 As evidenced by their names, bread machines are dedicated ovens that are designed to help you make the best possible bread.
 Bread machines allow you to place all the ingredients into the machine rather than making a mess of your entire kitchen (Although, that might still happen anyway.)
-The machine does all heavy lifting, including automatically kneading the dough and shaping it into a loaf tray to then bake for you.
+The machine does all the heavy lifting, including automatically kneading the dough and shaping it into a loaf tray to then bake for you.
 It’s that easy.
 There are even gluten-free settings for those who need them.
 The entire breadmaking process becomes much, much easier.

 If you love fresh homemade bread more than anything else, a bread machine is a must-have for your kitchen.
 Below, we’ve selected the best bread machines for you to invest in right now.